-Although several situations may contribute to a fatigued appearance, among the most common is darkness of the lower eyelids.
-This darkness usually results from shadow and/or skin pigmentation.
-For Dr. Laverson, the first step in treatment is physical examination to determine the cause.
+Several features create a fatigued appearance.
+Dark lower eyelids are among the most common.
+Darkness results from shadow and/or skin pigmentation.
+The first step in treatment is physical examination to determine the cause.

-Position of the eye, type of skin, contour of skin, complexion, amount and position of fat around the eye, and other facial features influence shadows cast upon the lower eyelid.
+Position of the eye, type of skin, contour of skin, complexion, amount and position of fat around the eye, and other factors influence shadows cast upon the lower eyelid.
 Because eyelid skin is thin, delicate, and constantly moving and blinking for years, it easily becomes loose and develops very fine creases.
 The cumulative effect of small shadows inside each fine crease is darkness of the entire lower eyelid.
-In this case, tightening of skin or removal of excess skin may be indicated.
-If shadow is produced beneath a bulge of fat, surgical re-positioning of the fat to reflect light rather than absorb it may be recommended.
-Sometimes, non-surgical filler softens the crease beneath a fat bulge to correct a tired appearance easily.
-Currently available fillers last for months and in many cases years, delaying or eliminating the need for surgery.
+Tightening of skin or removal of excess skin will smooth and lighten the eyelid, an office procedure.
+If shadow is cast beneath a bulge of fat, redistribution of the fat to reflect light (cheek lift) rather than absorb light may be recommended.
+Non-surgical filler is widely applied (off-label use) to soften the crease beneath a fat bulge.
+This non-surgical treatment may correct a tired appearance, but should be skillfully used to avoid a puffy looking face.
+Currently available fillers last for months or years, delaying or perhaps eliminating the need for surgery.
 If there is a concavity or “hollow” of the lower eyelid which casts a shadow beneath your eyes, filler may offer safe, dramatic, and long lasting correction.
 Alternatively, especially if cheekbones lack prominence, placement of a solid facial implant to augment this area is preferred.